stefanspringer1/SwiftGuide/README.md

 - first steps with Swift: see Windows
 - the Swift runtime (Swift standard libraries) is part of the operating system on Apple platforms (this is possible because of the stable ABI already implemented there), so new features (language or standard libraries) may only be available there with new operating system versions and you sometimes have to use [`#available` annotations](https://www.avanderlee.com/swift/available-deprecated-renamed/) (for individual components, see also [the official Swift documentation](https ://docs.swift.org/swift-book/documentation/the-swift-programming-language/attributes/)) or (in the configuration for the package manager, for the whole package) with the [`platforms` flag ](https://github.com/apple/swift-package-manager/blob/main/Documentation/PackageDescription.md#package) (note: restrictions according to `platforms` only for platforms mentioned there)

-## Suggested settings for Visual Studio Code
+## Suggested settings and tips for Visual Studio Code

 ### Inlay hints only with keyboard shortcut